dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 ## Virtual Machine Route

-You may still be facing issues, or if with a new beta things break, you can try the virtual machine route to install on a disk and then transfer it over to your hack.
+If you're still facing issues, or if with a new beta things break, you can try the virtual machine route to install on a disk and then transfer it over to your hack.
 Follow the following instructions to build install media and then install in a hypervisor.

 ### Building the Installation Media